mahoney1/docs/animaltracking-tutorial.md

 ## Scenario

-Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers, as they are a very previous new evolutionary species (super-evolutionary in fact: so, they don't need any vaccines, tetanus jabs, immune to diseases that affect their cousins!).
-But Jane DOES need to keep tabs on numbers, and build the SHEEPGOAT community.
-She also monitors events affecting SHEEPGOATS for the region, from 'green' events like new born (registrations), to quarantine events, which could have far-reaching consequences for that community.
+Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers, as they are a rare species (super-evolutionary in fact: they don't need any vaccines, tetanus jabs, immune to diseases, that affect their cousins!).
+Jane needs key stats about SHEEPGOATS at her fingertips.
+Part of her remit is to monitor events affecting SHEEPGOATS in the co-op region, be they 'green' events like new registrations, or more critical ones such as quarantined SHEEPGOATs and needs to know they are imminently being inspected by a Farm Vet.

-Jane relies on her dashboard app, to let her know of recent SHEEPGOAT registrations on the blockchain network, and any events as a result of SHEEPGOAT lifecycle activity.
+Jane relies heavily on her dashboard app, in particular the events, from which she can instigate actions.

 OK, lets get started !

 ## Steps

 ### Step 1.
-Add the main query transaction functions in papercontract.js

-1. In VSCode, open the folder (if not already open) `contract` , containing the smart contract completed in the previous tutorial.
+Pre-populate the ledger with some demo records

+1. In IBP in the VSCode extension, expand the `animaltracking@xxx` contract under 'Fabric Gateways'.
+You will see a list of transactions.
+Scroll down to the end and you will find a transaction called `setupdemo`.
+We'll use this to pre-populate the ledger with some sample data.

+2. Right-click on `setupdemo` and select `Submit Transaction` - accept all the default prompts for parameters etc - we won't need to supply any parameters.

+### Step 2.
+Start the Contract Event Listener in the VS Code terminal window

+1. Still in VS Code, click on `Terminal1` at the bottom - press ENTER if prompted to `hit any key to close`.
+You should now have a command prompt - change directory to the animaltracking `client` directory from the current `contract` subdirectory:

+`cd ../client/lib`

+2. Start the local Event Listener by running the bash script `listenLocal.sh`:

+`./listenLocal.sh`

+You should get messages ("Getting Listener" etc) that its started and you should also see an event from the earlier `setupdemo` transaction (it registers some demo animals: there will be an event for a SHEEPGOAT registration).

+### Step 3.
+Invoke Transactions in sequence through the IBP VS Code extension

+1. Go back to the list of `animaltracking` transactions under 'Fabric Gateways' and right-click on `register` ... `Submit Transaction`.
+When prompted, paste the following parameter list - including the double-quotes "" : in between the two square brackets `[ ]` in the VS Code prompt:

+`"SHEEPGOAT 000011 24/07/2019 BOVIS_ARIES FARMER.JOHN AVONDALE.LOC1 ARRIVALF1 IN_FIELD WOOL false"`

+2. Click on the adjacent Terminal in VS Code and check that we had an event reported by the Event Listener for id `000011` .

+3. Go back to the transaction list - this time, right-click on `quarantine` ... `Submit Transaction` .
+When prompted: paste these 2 parameters (each separated by double-quotes), in between the square brackets at the parameters prompt:

+`"SHEEPGOAT", "000011"`

+4. Once again, check from the terminal window that you've got an `ISOLATION` event posted.

+5. Lastly, select the transaction `assigninspection` ... `Submit Transaction` .
+When prompted, paste the following into the square brackets:

+`"SHEEPGOAT", "000011", "VET00007"`

+6. Once again, check the Event Listener pane - we should have an INSPECT event reported.

 **Figure 2.
 Open the commercial paper sample project in VSCode**
   ![Open the commercial paper sample project in VSCode](images/papercontract.png)